Dandelion-SEED/Toehold-Switch-Designer/README.md

 <img src="http://2017.igem.org/wiki/images/a/ac/T--EPFL--ToeholdDesigner_V2.svg"/>

+This project is an update to work by the 2017 EPFL iGEM team.
+We are deploying a version of their software as a web tool for public use.
+Almost all of the development was done by them.
+We thank them incredibly for their great work.

 This tool allows people to easily generate toehold switches and targets for a unique virus sequence.
 It represents a pipeline that puts together techniques for generating this types of switches<sup>[1](#1), [2](#2)</sup> and processing algorithms<sup>[3](#3), [4](#4), [5](#5)</sup>.

 It strictly follows the Series A and B designs of the Zika virus<sup>[2](#2)</sup>, generalized for any unique RNA virus sequence.